Bisphenol A (BPA) Regulations in the United States: An Overview

 Is Bisphenol A banned in the United States?

-The FDA approved the use of BPA for food contact materials during the 60s when it was first used for its product, as all new substances need to go through the premarket approval process.
+The FDA approved the use of BPA for food contact materials during the 1960s, when it was first used, as new substances need to go through the premarket approval process.
 However, the use of BPA in food contact materials is controversial in the United States and many other countries.
-The public and industries have had concerns over the toxicity caused by BPA for decades.
+In recent years, the public and industry have raised concerns over BPA toxicity.

-That said, BPA is still subject to continuous research.
-According to the FDA’s perspective on BPA after performing safety assessments and research, the hazards caused by the BPA contained in food packaging still need to be evaluated further.
+That said, BPA is still subject to ongoing research.
+According to a document called “Bisphenol A (BPA): Use in Food Contact Application” published by the FDA, the hazards caused by the BPA contained in food packaging need to be evaluated further.

-Having said that, the FDA deauthorized the use of BPA for baby bottles, sippy cups, and epoxy resins packaging for infant formulas, after accepting two petitions on this matter.
-Additionally, around 15 US states also have their own laws restricting the use of BPA, mainly in food contact materials intended for children.
+Having said that, the FDA deauthorized the use of BPA for baby bottles, sippy cups, and packaging for infant formulas, after accepting two petitions on this matter.
+Additionally, many US states also have their own laws restricting the use of BPA – mainly in food contact materials intended for children.

 Which products and materials may contain Bisphenol A?

-Here are a few examples of products that may contain Bisphenol A:
+Here are a few examples of products that may contain BPA:

-That said, the main focus of Bisphenol A regulations concerns food contact materials such as:
+That said, so far, the main focus of BPA regulations concerns food contact materials such as:

 • Plastic lunch boxes